ProjectAsakura/Bayshore/README - OCM Event Query Example.txt

 area					= course area, not really important tbh.. set to 0 still works fine minigamePattern			= idk the correct value

----PLEASE DON'T CHANGE THE TIMETAMPS AFTER YOU SET YOURS OCM EVENT..
+---PLEASE DON'T CHANGE THE TIMETAMPS (maybe competitionId too) AFTER YOU SET YOURS OCM EVENT..
 DO IT BEFORE YOU RUN THE QUERY---

 ######################## OCMPeriod TABLE ########################